lalithavadlamani/shiny-seaside/SeasideSide/README.md

 [Location Name]\_[Date (Format: DD.MM.YYYY)]\_[Form Type (Pre/Post)]\_[Event Type (Participants/Volunteers)]

+Examples:

+Bondi Junction_03.02.2021_Pre_Participants
+In this example, use a space if there are two words in the location.
+Make sure you do not use an underscore in the location name (e.g. Bondi_Junction_03.02.2021_Pre_Participants)

 String functions for extracting information:

 * Locations can be extracted by filtering up to first number